Rankings

 It’s cool to mention academic rankings nowadays, isn’t it?

 One of the major reasons for studying abroad as a free mover could be prestige.
 Academic rankings are an established reality in our times and, hence, a useful tool to assess the level of international recognition of a higher education institution.
-Even though I do not consider such parameters to be primary when choosing why and where to do a study abroad experience, it can definitely be helpful to you as a prospective free mover.
+Even though we do not consider such parameters to be primary when choosing why and where to do a study abroad experience, it can definitely be helpful to you as a prospective free mover.

 As you can see from the universities’ pages on wearefreemovers, their positioning throughout several international rankings is provided.
 Why?
 Because rankings can be as easy and as effective as a number to summarize the “level” of a university, or of one of its departments.

 Ok, so now you see that university x is placed 54th in the world according to a certain ranking or that university y is among the best 200 universities in the world in a specific field of study according to another ranking.
+What to do with this data?

 Is it that easy?
 Of course not.
 Throwing numbers can be useful, but without a specific understanding of how these numbers are made, that information is most of the time vague.
 You have to understand how rankings are made, and in this post, you can find this information.

-I have personally selected a few rankings to evaluate and compare the universities that you can find on this website.
+We have personally selected a few rankings to evaluate and compare the universities that you can find on this website.
 Why?
 Because of a few crucial factors:

 First of all, those rankings are among the most recognized and trusted in the world, as you can see on the specific Wikipedia page on the topic;